willow

 Willow in Pop Culture

-Willow is a name that has been used in various forms of pop culture, including TV shows, movies, and music.
+Willow is a name that has been used in various forms of pop culture, including TV shows, movies, & music.
 In this section, we will explore some of the most notable instances of Willow in pop culture.

-Willow in TV Shows and Movies
+Willow in TV Shows & Movies

 Another notable instance of Willow in pop culture is the character of Willow Ufgood from the movie Willow.
 Willow is a farmer who becomes a reluctant hero when he is tasked with protecting a baby from an evil queen.
-The movie was directed by Ron Howard and was released in 1988.
+The movie was directed by Ron Howard & was released in 1988.

 Magical Associations of Willow